 The filter provided a functional use, as the user could see how they look with the premium sunglasses, and see which color suits them.
 If the user is satisfied with the fitting and variant, they can then purchase the legitimate sunglass of the LULA PACE website.

 The filter lets the product speak for itself, it complements the commodity while giving it a point of difference to its competitors.
 Furthermore, the filter also provides an aesthetic benefit.
 If the user feels beautiful in the filter, they are inclined to share it on social media.
-This provides LULA PACE with an organic and natural exposure, which correlates with their tasteful advertising.
+This provides LULA PACE with organic and natural exposure, which correlates with their tasteful advertising.

 In total, the filters have reached 75k people, 2.3k captures and 250 shares.
 In saying this, there was no promotion aside from re-posting users that wore the filter.